-Many universities and/or specific programs have a second language entrance requirement.
-To ensure that you meet the requirements for ANY university or program in BC it is recommended that you take a language 11 (this does NOT include Intro 11 courses, which are a prerequisite to the language 11 courses).
+Many universities have second language entrance and graduation requirements.
+To ensure that you meet the requirements for ANY university or program in BC it is recommended that you take a Language 11 (this does NOT include Introductory 11 courses, which are a prerequisite to the Language 11 courses).
+Furthermore, Language 12 courses will satisfy graduation requirements for some major universities in Canada.